KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 ## Custom authentication

-Custom authentication is supported whereby the username and password as set in a DSN or connection string are transformed by a user supplied function.
+Custom authentication is supported, allowing the username and password specified in a DSN or connection string to be transformed by a user-defined function.
 See `customauth.txt` in the [qodbc3.zip](https://github.com/KxSystems/kdb/blob/master/c/qodbc3.zip) for details.

 ## Debugging